sophgo/tpu-mlir/docs/quick_start/source_en/Appx.03_bm168x_guide.rst

 Appendix.03: BM168x Guidance
 =============================

-BM168x series chip currently supports ONNX, pytorch, Caffe and TFLite models.
+BM168x series processor currently supports ONNX, pytorch, Caffe and TFLite models.
-This chapter takes the BM1684x chip as an example to introduce merging bmodel files of the BM168x series chips.
+This chapter takes the BM1684x processor as an example to introduce merging bmodel files of the BM168x series processors.

 .. _merge weight: